oxyii/go-grpc-node-example/README.md

 # Go-gRPC-Node-example

-A simple example of a Go gRPC server and a Node.js gRPC client.
+A simple example of a Go gRPC server and a Node.js gRPC typescript client.
 Will do four types of RPCs:
 - Unary
 - Client streaming